Arrival Packs

 The need for arrival packs

-Refugee children arrive in the UK exhausted and dishevelled.
-There are currently no other charities or agencies that provide the bare essentials for the first few days of their experience in the UK.
-The Separated Child Foundation provides an Arrival Pack which is a duffle bag crammed full of toiletries and a towel, socks and underwear, warm clothing, a waterproof jacket, gloves, a hat and a scarf, and other essentials.
+The Separated Child Foundation provides an Arrival Pack for young people requiring one.
+Each pack begins with a reusable duffle bag, which is filled with a washbag of basic toiletries and a towel, socks and underwear, warm clothing (tracksuit), a waterproof jacket, gloves, a hat and a scarf, a notepad and pen, and other essentials.

 The arrival packs are distributed through the charities and local authorities who children first encounter when they arrive in the UK.
 Our approach is that children are entitled to the packs rather than viewed as a hand-out and they offer dignity to the child; something that are unlikely to have experienced on their journey to the UK.